Jmugaza/memory-game/README.md

 - Handle click: Create a function to handle a click on a card.
 When the user clicks on a card, it flips over and displays its icon.
 - Check for winner: Create a function to check if the player has won the game.
 - Render message: Create a function to render messages to the user if they win or lose.
-- Render controls: Create a function to render controls based on the game state (e.g., reset button visibility).
+- Render controls: Create a function to render controls based on the game state (for the reset button visibility).
 - Render: Create a function to render the game board and controls.

 ## How to Play